2019 - 2020 KX450 Review and Modification

 The power is deceiving.
 While not offering as much top end HP as the Honda, the low RPM torque is greater making the bike easy to control and hook up out of slippery turns or rough terrain.
 The 3 different maps allow the rider to experiment with different power deliveries.

-We have been experimenting with custom ECU mapping using the KX FI Calibration tool.
-The tool allows better control in rough or sensative throttle applications while delivering MORE power at mid to full throttle openings!!
-(Although not quite Honda top end power, the improved control at low throttle openings more than makes up for it).
+Too Tech is using the KX FI ECU Calibration tool to create better throttle control in rough or sensative throttle applications (ruts, square edge exits) while also delivering noticeably MORE power at part to full throttle openings!!
+Over rev is significantly improved.
+(Although not quite Honda top end power, the improved control at low throttle openings and improved top end power put the KX on par with all of the 450's).